ggreer/geoff.greer.fm/_posts/2016-01-04-on-learning-c-and-zed-shaw.md

 As harsh as that title may sound, I'm really not trying to court controversy.
 I have no grudge with Zed Shaw.
 In fact, I think he's a talented programmer and an excellent teacher.
 He has helped hundreds of thousands of people with his guide, [*Learn Python the Hard way*](http://learnpythonthehardway.org/).
 He has done far more to advance programming education than I could ever hope to.

-But I'm sorry to say that *Learn C the Hard Way* is not worth reading.
+It is for these reasons that I wish I didn't have to say: *Learn C the Hard Way* is not worth reading.

 I'm not alone in this view.
 The most well-known (though in my opinion, very flawed) criticism of LCTHW is [Learn C the Wrong way](http://hentenaar.com/dont-learn-c-the-wrong-way) by Tim Hentenaar.
 While snarky and hostile, it does contain valid criticisms.
+The setup chapter is quite poor.
+The chapter on invoking the compiler is atrocious.
+It only talks of `make`, not directly invoking `gcc` or `clang`.
+In essence, it pretends there is only one way to invoke the compiler: a build system, and only one build system: `make`.
+I'm all for keeping things simple in introductory texts, but Shaw goes too far.

 I knew nothing about LCTHW or this spat until [someone asked for "peer reviews"](https://www.reddit.com/r/C_Programming/comments/3rd4dg/peer_review_learn_c_the_hard_way_by_zed_shaw_pub/) in [/r/C_Programming](https://www.reddit.com/r/C_Programming).